 Welcome to St Mary'sMass times in our Parish

-Masses are on Sundays at 9.00am, 10.30am and 5.00pm; Wednesdays and Fridays at 10.00am, You can watch the Masses via www.Churchservices.TV/Bath and on the homepage of our website.
+Masses are on Sundays at 9.00am, 10.30am and 5.00pm; Wednesdays, Fridays and Saturdays at 10.00am, You can watch the Masses via www.Churchservices.TV/Bath and on the homepage of our website.

 Coming to Mass during a pandemic: